NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/workshop/Siggraph2022_Scatter_Workshop_1.md

 <br>

-# Scatter Relative to Source Prim

-## Step 4: Get the Location of the Source Prim
+## Step 4: Change the Scatter functionality to Handle any Given Origin

-We will be changing the origin where the Prims get scattered.
-Firstly, we will be grabbing the location of the source prim.
+To use any origin we will be modifying the scatter functionality to recieve a position.

 ### Step 4.1: Open the Extension in Visual Studio Code
 From the *Scatter Extension*, **Click** the Visual Studio Icon.